The Normal Heart

-Although The Normal Heart is a work of fiction, the stories it tells about the emerging AIDS crisis in America are honest and heartbreakingly real, thanks to deeply affecting performances from Bomer, Jim Parsons, Taylor Kitsch, and Joe Mantello (who played Ned Weeks in the 2011 Broadway revival), to name a few.
-And whether or not you're gay you'll feel sadness, shock, and anger long after the closing credits have faded to black.
+Although this is a work of fiction, the stories it tells about the emerging AIDS crisis in America are honest and heartbreakingly real, thanks to deeply affecting performances.
+Bomer, Jim Parsons, Taylor Kitsch, and Joe Mantello (who played Ned Weeks in the 2011 Broadway revival), to name a few, are all excellent.
+And whether or not you're gay, you'll feel sadness, shock, and anger long after the closing credits have faded to black.

 Although it's rightly aimed at mature audiences for its language and sexual content, The Normal Heart does explore a number of important themes -- among them, sex versus love and honesty versus privacy -- that could strike a chord with older teens, especially those who identify as gay or might still be exploring their sexual identities.
 It's also a sobering reminder of how far the gay community has come in terms of human rights and how much work remains until everyone is considered fully "human."

 Families can talk about...